 - Miss Columbia – Yhully Bell Gomez, 23

 Loves to keep herself fit by dancing and going to the gym regularly.
 This lawyer, model, and beauty queen hope to create a foundation that will focus on helping women and children through arts.
 She is looking forward to learning and experiences the unique culture and hospitality of the Filipinos.

 - Miss Philippines – Ilene De Vera, 21

 This stunner is a BA Mass Communication graduate from the University of the Philippines Cebu.
 She is presently working as a Marketing Executive in a real estate company and has been modeling for six years under Models Association of Cebu on the side.

 - Miss Japan – Yuki Du Sonoda, 23

 Successfully finished her law studies at Rikkyo University in Tokyo.
-While preparing for her bar exam, she is currently working as an office assistant in a Tokyo-based real estate firm.
+While preparing for her bar exam, she is currently working as an office assistant for a Tokyo-based real estate firm.

 - Miss Mauritius – Aylasha Ramrachia, 22

 This multi-tasking beauty queen is currently fulfilling her duties as Miss Mauritius by doing charity work and promoting Mauritius’ tourism sector.
 She is also preparing to take further studies specializing in Tourism and Hospitality Management.